busterbenson/public/Codex.md

 ##### January 2015
 *Last month summary:* Launched mobile analytics on iPhone before the holidays, had a great visit from Chris Finley (old highschool friend) and his wife while KA and Niko were in Delaware, celebrated a quiet Christmas (got Niko into Little Bits though), and did NYE at Amy and Thors (where Niko stayed up past midnight for the first time).

+*Weight:* 177.5 (-3.7 m/m)

+*Outcome of previous goal:* HIT.
+Wrote my 750 words on 11 days, tying last month.
+And stuck pretty closely to health month rules.

+*New goal:* Continuing my health month into February, with 5 Amnesty Days since I'll be in Seattle for a wedding.
+I want to continue to write 750 words on 11 or more days.

+*Interests:*
+* Hierarchical pattern matching from Jeff Hawkin's On Intelligence book
+* Financial planning from Tony Robbin's Money book

+##### January 2015
+*Last month summary:* Launched mobile analytics on iPhone before the holidays, had a great visit from Chris Finley (old highschool friend) and his wife while KA and Niko were in Delaware, celebrated a quiet Christmas (got Niko into Little Bits though), and did NYE at Amy and Thors (where Niko stayed up past midnight for the first time).

 *Weight:* 181.2 (+1.2 m/m, +7 y/y -- bad trend!)

 *Outcome of previous goal:* MISS.
 Wrote my 750 words on 11 days (hoping for 20).